brianhill/numerical-analysis/index.md

 Four subjects will emerge:

 1. Operation and programming of a stack-based calculator, the Hewlett-Packard 25
-2. General applications that were in the calculator's target market: games, finance, navigation, statistics, and surveying
+2. General applications that were in the calculator's target market: games, finance, navigation, and surveying
-3. Numerical analysis: root-finding, power series, integration
+3. Statistics: linear regression, exponential, logarithmic, and power law curve fitting, standard deviations and correlation coefficients
-4. Statistics: linear regression, exponential, logarithmic, and power law curve fitting, standard deviations and correlation coefficients
+4. Numerical analysis: Newton's root-finding method, Euler's method for first-order differential equations, numerical integration

 There is a rich variety of background needed to deeply understand these subjects.
 Our classes will have a mix of developing the needed background and programming the